Updated: Jul 9

 salt and pepper, to taste

 Preheat oven to 400 degrees.
 Place the acorn squash slices on a parchment lined sheet pan in a single layer.
-Stir the olive oil, balsamic vinegar, spice blend and salt and pepper together.
+Stir the olive oil, balsamic vinegar, Italian seasoning and salt and pepper together.
 Pour the mixture over the slices and bake for 20 minutes.
 Turn the slices over and bake for another 20 minutes until golden brown and tender.
 Allow to cool while you prepare the rest of the salad.
 For the salad dressing, whisk all the vinaigrette ingredients together until thoroughly combined.
 To make the salad, start by layering the grains, lettuce leaves, cherries and pistachios.
 Pour about 1/4 cup of the dressing over and toss until evenly coated, add more if needed.
 Transfer to a serving bowl or platter.
 Arrange the squash over the top and drizzle a few more spoonfuls of dressing. sprinkle the cheese and parsley over the top and serve.

 Both the grains and squash can be made 2 days before serving